aureumapes/srmp-public/manual.md

 # SRMP Manual

-This is a detailed manual for the Slime Rancher MultiPlayer mod (SRMP), it has installation instructions, compability information, usage instructions, troubleshooting steps and more.
+This is a detailed manual for the Slime Rancher MultiPlayer mod (SRMP), it has installation instructions, compatibility information, usage instructions, troubleshooting steps and more.
 It is updated frequently to make it more readable and accurate.
 Now that it is on github, feel free to contribute!
 If this manual doesn't answer your questions or in case you don't understand something, feel free to ask in [Saty's Discord](https://discord.gg/NtB7baV).

 ## Content